The importance of first impressions in website design

 Emotion et cognition

 There is clearly an interaction between our emotional reaction to a web page and our conscious thought processes.
-Users apply both global (emotional) and analytical (cognitive) judgment when they decide to buy a product.
-The feeling that users will experience through a “clean and professional design” can therefore have an influence called halo effect on their subsequent purchasing decisions (Fogg 2003).
+Users apply both global (emotional) and analytical (cognitive) judgment when deciding to buy a product.
+The feeling that users will experience through a “clean and professional design” can, therefore, have an influence called the halo effect on their subsequent purchasing decisions (Fogg 2003).